zip-ch/widget-zip/README.md

 ```

-* You can change the text of the label and of the placeholder of the widget :
+* You can change the text of the label (the label doesn't appear if in paysage format) and of the placeholder of the widget :

 ```
 zipWidget({